Main navigation | Main content

 Contact firstname.lastname@example.org for more information.

-Yes, you must submit a separate application and fee for every program to which you would like to apply.
-For more information, please see the Graduate School website at http://www.grad.umn.edu/admissions/application_instructions/faq_13.
+Yes, you must submit a separate complete application (including transcript/credential uploads) and fee for every program to which you would like to apply.

 The Office of Graduate Admissions and the Biomedical Engineering Program have transitioned to a paperless submission and review system.
 This is part of a University-wide effort to reduce our negative impact on the environment, save money by cutting printing and copying costs, and increase efficiency in the handling and processing of applications.

 The paperless processes will benefit applicants by reducing or eliminating your photocopying costs, transcript request fees, and postage expenses.
 The application process will be less confusing and more streamlined, allowing us to communicate more effectively with all applicants so that you receive your admissions decision as quickly as possible.

 You must submit at least three (3) letters of recommendation.
-If you wish, you may submit up to five (5) letters.
+If you wish, you may submit up to four (4) letters.

-Letters should be from faculty in your undergraduate and/or previous graduate institution(s).
-If you are presently enrolled in a graduate program, you must include a letter from your current advisor, and your remaining letters can be from either your undergraduate or graduate institution.
+Letters should be from faculty instructors and/or research supervisors from institutions where you attended class and/or performed research.
+If you are presently enrolled in a graduate program, you must include a letter from your current advisor.

 If you are currently working in industry, you may provide letters from your supervisor(s), but we would like at least one recommendation from academia if at all possible.

 There is a BME Graduate Admissions Committee that makes all admissions decisions.
-The committee is comprised of the Director of Graduate Studies plus two or three other members of our Graduate Faculty.
+The committee is comprised of the Director of Graduate Studies plus three or four other members of our Graduate Faculty.
 New committee members are appointed each academic year.

 If there are specific members of our Graduate Faculty whose labs you would like to join, you may certainly contact them to express your interest, but they are not able to admit students.
 It is after students are admitted that we encourage them to meet and talk with faculty members whose research is of interest.